ddd-crew/context-mapping/README.md

 Feel free to also send us a pull request with your examples or experience reports.

+You can also comment directly on the [Miro board of the Context Map Cheat Sheet](https://miro.com/app/board/o9J_kqrI8ck=/)

 [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a [Creative Commons Attribution 4.0 International